evanmacbride/textbooks/README.md

 # TODO:

-Swap placeholder text for real content in user guide.
+Swap placeholder text for real content in User Guide and FAQ.

 Provide notice to user when search returns no results.

-Fine-tune header margins and alignment for mobile.

 Add scaling on function button hover.